Salamanca ferry

 BRITTANY FERRIES cruise deals

-As on cruise vessels, all BRITTANY FERRIES ships offer passenger cabins with modern amenities, individually controlled air-conditioning and en-suite facilities.
-Cruise accommodations range from 2-bed "Inside Cabin" to "Commodore Suite" (with in-cabin dining / Afternoon Tea and Breakfast service).
-Some suites are with private balconies.
+As on cruise vessels, all BRITTANY FERRIES ships offer passenger cabins with modern amenities, individually controlled air-conditioning, and en-suite facilities.
+Cruise accommodations range from 2-bed Inside Cabins to Commodore Suites (with in-cabin dining, afternoon tea, and breakfast service).
+Some suites also feature private balconies.

-Cruise ferries on France-Spain routes have swimming pools (open during summer months only), as well as kids' play areas with supervised activities (during holidays only).
-Spa treatment rooms on Spain-France cruise ferries offer facials (from ProCare), massages (by certified masseuses), modern massage chairs, pedicures and manicure services (OPI nail varnishes), treatments using skincare products by the French brand "Filorga Professional".
+Cruise ferries on France–Spain routes feature swimming pools (open during summer months) and children's play areas with supervised activities during holiday periods.
+Spa treatment rooms on Spain–France cruise ferries offer facials (ProCare), massages (by certified masseuses), modern massage chairs, pedicures and manicures (OPI nail varnishes), and skincare treatments using the French brand Filorga Professional.

-• Mix and match route deals are also available.
+• Mix-and-match route deals are also available.

 Salamanca ferry ship (BRITTANY FERRIES)

-Follows the list of all BRITTANY FERRIES routes with crossing times and frequencies.
+Below is the list of all BRITTANY FERRIES routes with crossing times and frequencies.

 Pets on the ship